How Much Fabric for Upholstery? Chairs, Sofas, and Cushions

 How Upholstery Fabric Calculation Differs from Sewing

-**1. Pull and attachment allowances.** Fabric must extend beyond the visible finished edge to wrap under the frame, around the cushion, or to a tacking point.
-This is typically 3–6 inches on every side — far more than a standard seam allowance.
+Pull and attachment allowances.
+Fabric must extend beyond the visible finished edge to wrap under the frame, around the cushion, or to a tacking point.
+This is typically 3 to 6 inches on every side, far more than a standard seam allowance.

-**2. Cutting layout efficiency.** Upholstery pieces are rarely rectangles.
+Cutting layout efficiency.
+Upholstery pieces are rarely rectangles.
 Curved seat shapes, angled backs, and irregular arm shapes waste significantly more fabric than rectangular sewing projects.
-Factor in 25–40% cutting waste for most upholstery.
+Factor in 25 to 40 percent cutting waste for most upholstery.

-**3. Pattern matching.** A patterned upholstery fabric must align across all visible surfaces — front of seat to front of back, cushion top to cushion front, etc. This can add 1–3 pattern repeats to your total, depending on scale.
+Pattern matching.
+A patterned upholstery fabric must align across all visible surfaces: front of seat to front of back, cushion top to cushion front, and so on.
+This can add 1 to 3 pattern repeats to your total, depending on scale.

 Measuring for Upholstery

-For every surface you're covering, measure the widest and longest points, then add 4–6 inches on each side for pull and attachment.
+For every surface you're covering, measure the widest and longest points, then add 4 to 6 inches on each side for pull and attachment.

 For a dining chair seat (drop-in seat cushion):